By Scott Ross

 Miller used two powerful weapons — her name and her money — to keep Gehry on the job, and she didn’t let up until she knew his position was safe.

 I was interested to read that Miller was horrified by a book I thought superb, Neal Gabler’s Walt Disney: The Triumph of the American Imagination.
 Well, naturally.
 Walt was her father, a man she adored.
-And while Gabler’s book was by no means hack-work or a concerted smear on his memory — no Marc Elliot he, and his biography is no Hollywood’s Dark Prince — I was until recently unaware of how many factual errors it appears to contain.
+And while Gabler’s book was by no means hack-work or a concerted smear on his memory — no Marc Elliot he — I was until recently unaware of how many factual errors it appears to contain.
 I’m sure I noted a few as I read it, animation being one of my greatest passions, but they did not sink the book for me as they appear to have for others.
 Michael Barrier, author of a competing (and less well-read) biography, has compiled some fairly damning examples.

 One book I will be happy not to assay ever again is the now-late Sid Field’s.
 It is a truism that no one man, or text, can be blamed for the sickening state of American movies, of course, but in Field’s case, I am tempted to make an exception.